 Once you’ve gone through your to-do list and added tasks to the first three quadrants, you’ll notice that a handful of tasks are left over.
 The tasks left over are tasks that weren’t urgent or important.

 These unimportant, non-urgent distractions are simply getting in the way of you accomplishing your goals.
-Place these remaining items on your to-do list in the fourth quadrant, which is the “delete” quadrant.Read: How work about work gets in the way of real work
+Place these remaining items on your to-do list in the fourth quadrant, which is the “delete” quadrant.Create an Eisenhower matrix template

 The best way to understand the difference between urgency and importance is to use the Eisenhower Matrix, but you may still find yourself struggling to prioritize your tasks.
 Here are some tips that can help you with prioritization as you sort your tasks in each quadrant.